 Leave the day to day behind and invest some precious time with your child in a bush setting to have some fun, be challenged and mark this important transition.
 To gain a deeper understanding about what it means to be a healthy young man or woman and have authentic relationships with their parents and peers.

-Pathways to Manhood programmes are a 5 or 6 day bush camp for boys aged 13 to 15 and their father or significant male mentor.
+Pathways to Manhood Programs are a 5 day bush Camp for boys aged 13 to 15 and their father or significant male mentor.

 The participation and support of the mother in the process is preferred or another woman/ mentor who is significant in the boys life.

-Pathways into Womanhood programmes are a 5 day residential retreat in a bush setting for girls aged 12 to 15 and their mother or significant female mentor.
+Pathways into Womanhood Programs are a 5 day residential retreat in a bush setting for girls aged 12 to 15 and their mother or significant female mentor.
+If your daughter is 12 year old she will need to be in high school and menstruating.
+If your daughter is 16 years old we will have a conversation with you to ensure this Program will suit you both.
 The participation and support of the father in the process is preferred or another man /mentor who is significant in the girls life.

-Youngstars Programmes are a weekend camp for boys aged 6 to 10 and their father or significant male mentor.
+Youngstars Programs are a weekend Camp for boys aged 6 to 10 and their father or significant male mentor.

-The YoungStars: programmes cost $300 total for the father and son for the weekend which covers food and Pathways experienced leaders.
+The YoungStars: Programs cost $300 total for the father and son for the weekend which covers food and Pathways experienced leaders.

 Make an inquiry on our website for more information about

-– Financial assistance – scholarship programme for those in need to attend.
+– Financial assistance – scholarship Program for those in need to attend.

 – Leadership Development Training,